sinhp/Poly/README.md

 As part of this formalization, we also formalize locally cartesian closed categories in Lean4.

+- [x] Locally cartesian closed categories
+  - [ ] The Beck-Chevalley condition in LCCC
+  - [x] LCCC structure on presheaves of types

-- [ ] Polynomial functors as endofunctors on the category of types
+- [ ] Univariate and Multivariate Polynomial functors in Locally Cartesian Closed Categories
-  - [x] Definition of univariate polynomials as a type family
+  - [x] Definition of univariate and multivariate polynomials
-  - [x] The construction of a bundle map associated to a polynomial
-  - [x] The construction of associated polynomial functor
+  - [x] The construction of associated polynomial functors for univariate and multivariate polynomials
-  - [ ] Definition of multivariate polynomials and the associated polynomial functor
   - [x] Monomials
   - [x] Linear polynomials
   - [x] Sums of polynomials
   - [ ] Products of polynomials
   - [x] Composition of polynomials
-  - [ ] The classifying property of polynomial functors
+  - [x] The classifying property of polynomial functors
-  - [ ] The category `Type [X]` of polynomial functors in one variable
+  - [x] The category `C [X]` of univariate polynomial functors
-  - [ ] Differential calculus of polynomials
-- [ ] Polynomial functors in locally cartesian closed categories
-    - [x] Definition of locally cartesian closed category
-    - [ ] Beck-Chevalley condition in LCCCs
-    - [x] Polynomial functors in LCCCs
-    - [ ] Composition of polynomials
+  - [ ] The category of multivariate polynomial functors
   - [ ] The bicategory of polynomial functors
   - [ ] Cartesian closedness of a category of polynomial functors

-- [x] The LCCC structure on presheaves of types
-  - [ ] Polynomial endofunctors on presheaves of types
+- [ ] Polynomial functors and the semantics of linear logic
-  - [ ] CwFs as cocontinuous polynomials
+    - [ ] A relational presentation of polynomial functors.
-- [ ] Polynomials as models of intuitionistic linear logic
+    - [ ] The differential calculus of polynomials

-- [ ] Generalized combinatorial species
+- [ ] Polynomial functors and generalized combinatorial species

 ### Resources

-# Some references
+# Main references used in the formalization

 > - [Wellfounded Trees and Dependent Polynomial Functors, Nicola Gambino⋆ and Martin Hyland](https://www.dpmms.cam.ac.uk/~martin/Research/Publications/2004/gh04.pdf)
 > - [Tutorial on Polynomial Functors and Type Theory, Steve Awodey](https://www.cmu.edu/dietrich/philosophy/hott/slides/polytutorial.pdf)